 Do you want to live on campus next year?
 Are you interested in being a part of a meaningful, intentional community?

-Members of the community are expected to make a commitment to living together in inter-faith community.
-Activities include regular community meals focusing on varied topics of interest and occasional events for the broader Macalester community, as suggested and designed in partnership with the staff of the Center for Religious and Spiritual Life.
+Members of the community are expected to make a commitment to living together in community.
+Activities include weekly community meals focusing on varied topics of interest and occasional events for the broader Macalester community, as suggested and designed in partnership with the staff of the Center for Religious and Spiritual Life.
 Expectations of residency include:

 - Students are not required to make a commitment to a particular understanding of the place of other faiths/religions in the world, but are simply committed to conversation, relationship, and understanding.

 - Since Interfaith House is campus housing, residents abide by all Residential Life and College policies.

 Interfaith House is open to sophomores, juniors and seniors of all religious, spiritual, and secular expressions.
 Kirk Section 8 has a large kitchen and access to the lounge.
 Students living in the Interfaith House are not required to have a residence hall meal plan.
 There is space for 11 residents in 2 double rooms, 2 double suites, and 1 triple suite.

 Click here to apply to live in Interfaith House for the 2020-2021 academic year.
 Applications are due at 5pm on February 10, 2020.
 Questions?
 Email firstname.lastname@example.org